volkankaya/ConsensusPKI/README.md

 5)	Truth indicator =
 H(ClientNonce + H(H(subject) + MerkleRoot)

-Item 4 is very important (see “Pass the hash”).
+Item 4 is very important (see [Pass the hash](https://en.wikipedia.org/wiki/Pass_the_hash)).
-3)	Because of item 1 and 2, CAs are obligated to keep the truth.
+C)	Because of item 1 and 2, CAs are obligated to keep the truth.
 The CAs need a structure to come to a consensus about the truth.
 Because there is only one truth for every subject, identification of the subject is crucial.
 APKME uses 2 theories to properly identify a subject with very high certainty.
 ZPK based on Bayes rule to increase certainty, and PBFT to detect a lying CA during identification.

 **What we have with X.509**